 AWS IoT

-The Amazon Web Services Internet-of-Things (AWS IoT) sample demonstrates how to connect an nRF91 Series or nRF70 Series device to the AWS IoT Core service over MQTT to publish and receive messages.
+The Amazon Web Services Internet-of-Things (AWS IoT) sample demonstrates how to connect an nRF91 Series, nRF70 Series, or nRF54L15 with nRF7002 EB device to the AWS IoT Core service over MQTT to publish and receive messages.
 This sample showcases the use of the AWS IoT library, which includes support for FOTA using the AWS FOTA library.

 Cellular connectivity is supported on the nRF91 Series SiPs, while Wi-Fi® connectivity is supported on the nRF52 or nRF53 Series SoCs hosting the nRF70 Series Wi-Fi companion ICs.